jonathan-lee-devel/logpal/README.md

 * Allow user to create simple log files in different file formats in order to keep track of changes made to a system
 * Allow user to easily import recent command-line inputs on Linux systems using *Bash* and store in a log
 * Allow scripts to be generated from alterations stored in logs in order to easily replicate those changes on a new system e.g. *installing git from WANdisco repository on CentOS 7*
+* Provide a graphical user interface which allows user to easily view and modify logs